Gitii/webdev_exercise/README.md

 * Replace `jest` with `vitest`.
 Idearly both `vite` and `vitest` are used.
 We had really good experience with both.
 * To improve UX, improve error handling by showing all errors and provide exact error messages.
 * Instead of showing cached data to increase responsiveness, use placeholders or spinners to indicate that something is happening.
+* Add dockerfile to build and ship both backend and frontend